PTEz/KHFlatButton/README.md

 Flat Button for iOS 7 with background color

 I developed KHFlatButton to make it really easy to make flat buttons with a solid background color either in code, Storyboards, or Nibs.
-This was modeled off a few other libraries that I've combined into my own to include how I use buttons most often.
+I've also added support for BarButtons to be used in navigation bars.
+This is modeled off the Apple Store App and how I use flat buttons most often.

 ##How To Use